Following Public Input, NDEQ Develops Initial Plan for Nebraska’s Volkswagen Trust Funds

 Nebraska will implement Trust projects transparently and in a cost-effective manner.
 Documentation of Trust expenses will be made available to the public in accordance with Nebraska Public Records statutes and Trust requirements.
 NDEQ will account for Trust expenditures, conduct audits as necessary to ensure compliance with applicable requirements, and provide semi-annual reports to the Trustee as required by the State Mitigation Trust agreement.
 Documents submitted by project applicants in support of funding requests will also be made publicly available, subject to applicable laws governing the publication of confidential business information and personally identifiable information.

-You may also submit comments to the Department via mail or e-mail as follows:
+You may also contact the Department via mail or e-mail as follows:

 Nebraska Department of Environmental Quality